aindilis/free-life-planner/README.md

 ## A Few Screenshots

-There is a lot more work that has been finished than we are able to display here.
-This is because we are "dogfooding" FLP, i.e. using our tools as we develop them, hence it's full of personal info unfit to be demoed or otherwise displayed.
-So these select few (outdated) screencaps have to suffice.
+There is more work finished than we can display here, because we are "dogfooding" FLP.
+It has much personal info unfit to be demoed, so we can only show a few screenshots at present.

 ![flp-01](https://frdcsa.org/~andrewdo/projects/flp-screencaps/01.jpg)
 ![flp-02](https://frdcsa.org/~andrewdo/projects/flp-screencaps/02.jpg)